Roy Peter Clark: Career

-He has written the books Writing Tools: 50 Essential Strategies for Every Writer (Little, Brown and Company, 2006) and The Glamour of Grammar: A Guide to the Magic and Mystery of Practical English (Little, Brown and Company, 2010), and Help!
+He has written the books Writing Tools: 50 Essential Strategies for Every Writer (Little, Brown and Company, 2006), The Glamour of Grammar: A Guide to the Magic and Mystery of Practical English (Little, Brown and Company, 2010), and Help!
 For Writers: 210 Solutions to the Problems Every Writer Faces (Little, Brown and Company, 2011).

-Clark and his wife, Karen, have three daughters.
+On December 12, 2023, the Poynter Institute announced the creation of a new prize in honor of Clark called The Roy Peter Clark Award for Excellence in Short Writing.

 Works

 Academic works

-Clark wrote several articles based on Geoffrey Chaucer's The Canterbury Tales, some of which were published in The Chaucer Review and in which he discusses Chaucer's parodying of Church teachings and rituals.
-His Ph.D. dissertation was titled "Chaucer and Medieval Scatology."
+Clark wrote several articles based on Geoffrey Chaucer's The Canterbury Tales, some of which were published in The Chaucer Review, in which he discusses Chaucer's parodying of Church teachings and rituals.
+His PhD dissertation was titled "Chaucer and Medieval Scatology".

 Journalism

-As a journalist, Clark revitalized the serial article form when, in 1996, he wrote a 29-part serial narrative piece called Three Little Words which chronicled the story of one family's experience with AIDS.
+As a journalist, Clark revitalized the serial article form when, in 1996, he wrote a 29-part serial narrative piece called "Three Little Words", which chronicled the story of one family's experience with AIDS.
 The article generated more than 8,000 phone calls to the newspaper.

-Clark has also written and edited books about journalism, some of which are used as textbooks in college journalism courses, including Coaching Writers: Editors and Reporters Working Together (St. Martin's Press,1991, with Don Fry), the second edition of which was titled Coaching Writers: Editors and Reporters Working Together across Media Platforms (Bedford-St. Martin's, 2003, with Don Fry), and Journalism: The Democratic Craft (Oxford University Press, 2005, with G. Stuart Adam).
+Clark has also written and edited books about journalism, some of which are used as textbooks in college journalism courses, including Coaching Writers: Editors and Reporters Working Together (St. Martin's Press, 1991, with Don Fry), the second edition of which was titled Coaching Writers: Editors and Reporters Working Together across Media Platforms (Bedford-St. Martin's, 2003, with Don Fry), and Journalism: The Democratic Craft (Oxford University Press, 2005, with G. Stuart Adam).

 On writing

 Clark has taught writing to professional journalists, scholastic journalists (generally speaking, the student producers of high school and other student-run newspapers), and elementary school students.

 In his book, Free to Write: A Journalist Teaches Young Writers (Heinemann, 1987/1995), and in other writing, Clark advocates putting the responsibility for correcting written work on the student rather than on the teacher.

-Clark's more recent books are useful to writers of all genres and of all ages and discuss the power of language as well as how to wield that power.

 Writing Tools: 50 Essential Strategies for Every Writer (Little, Brown and Company, 2006) grew out of a series of columns written for Poynter.
 Clark discusses the 50 tools, including the "clarity and narrative energy" (p.
-12) that comes with using right-branching sentences, in podcasts, which, according to Poynter, have been "downloaded more than a million times."
+12) that come with using right-branching sentences.

 In The Glamour of Grammar: A Guide to the Magic and Mystery of Practical English (Little, Brown and Company, 2010), Clark traces the words 'glamour' and 'grammar' back to their common roots.

 Clark also reports on how other writers write, as he did in a 2002 Poynter column about radio script writing, which he wrote after listening to a lecture by NPR reporter John Burnett.